dandavison/open-in-editor/README.md

    1. In the "Semantic History" section, choose "Run command" and enter `/absolute/path/to/iterm2-dwim \1 \4`.
    1. Make sure you didn't literally enter `/absolute/path/to/` -- the path should be the path from step (5), given by `which iterm2-dwim`.

+1. (Optional, but relative paths won't be resolved without it): configure your shell prompt so that the current directory is written to a file named `/tmp/cwd` every time the prompt is displayed.
+    For example, put this line in your `~/.bashrc`:
+    ```sh
+    export PROMPT_COMMAND='echo $PWD > /tmp/cwd'
+    ```

 1. ⌘-click on things!

 Your iTerm2 settings should look something like this: